ExpressenAB/exp-amqp-connection/README.md

 - Hides underlying amqp details as much as possible.
 - Tries to maintain amqp best practices such as: separate channels for subscriptions and publishing, consumer cancel notifications, confirm channels, heartbeats etc.
-- Optimized for simple apps with a handful of subscriptions. consider a library more closely attached to the amqp protocol such as https://www.npmjs.com/package/amqplib
+- Optimized for simple apps with a handful of subscriptions.
+For heavy-duty messaging, consider a library more closely attached to the amqp protocol such as https://www.npmjs.com/package/amqplib

 Limitations: